 - Evaluate risk factors for depression in children and adolescents.

 - Determine one recommendation in clinical practice guidelines for the assessment of depression.

 - Employ a specific screening tool to assess childhood and adolescent depression.

 - Formulate one recommendation in clinical practice guidelines for the treatment and management of depression.

 - Specify one criterion indicating a patient should be referred to a psychiatrist for assessment or treatment of depression.

 Please note this module expires on 6/14/2019.

 Continuing Medical Education

-The Texas Department of State Health Services, Continuing Education Service (TMA provider #4006803) designates this enduring activity for a maximum of 1.75 AMA PRA Category 1 Credit(s)™.
+The Texas Department of State Health Services, Continuing Education Service designates this live activity for a maximum of AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.